-Finally, for many of the diseases that are the subject of our early-stage clinical, pre-clinical development and discovery RNAi therapeutic programs, there are already drugs on the market or in development.
-However, notwithstanding the availability of existing drugs or drug candidates, we believe there currently exists sufficient unmet medical need to warrant the advancement of our investigational RNAi therapeutic programs.
+Finally, for diseases that we are targeting with our product candidates in early-stage clinical development, pre-clinical development and discovery programs, including alpha-1 liver disease, hepatitis B, hypertension, Alzheimer's disease, CAA, NASH, and type 2 diabetes, there are drugs currently on the market or in various stages of clinical development.
+Notwithstanding the availability of these products and product candidates, we believe there remains sufficient unmet medical need to warrant the advancement of our investigational RNAi therapeutic programs.